I’m going to give you a primer on the first steps you can take at home to reduce your exposure to EMFs – no meter required!

 Sometimes there are bigger, underlying sources of EMFs.
 These can be detected with the proper use of meters, but taking the first steps listed above is integral and shouldn’t be skipped.

-If you’d like to know what to do next, contact a building biologist or other EMF specialist, or read my article on detecting EMFs at home (come soon).
+If you’d like to know what to do next, contact a building biologist or other EMF specialist, or read my article on detecting EMFs at home (coming soon).